CiscoDevNet/cloud-ctf-framework/CTFd/CTFd/pages/byoa_management.md

 This document describes how you will interact with these challenges.

 ## Deploy
-To deploy a challenge you just need to click the "Deploy button".
+To deploy a challenge you just need to click the `Deploy` button.
 This will schedule a job to deploy the challenge to your AWS account.
 <img src="/files/2541ad789c9551b9bde9e09f7ebcb379/challenge_view_not_deployed.png" alt="challenge_view_not_deployed" width="400"/>
 <hr>
 Click the "Refresh Status" to check and update the current status of the deployment.